-The strength of the cryptographic algorithms was not rated in the course of this evaluation (see BSIG Section 4, Para.
-3, Clause 2).
-The validity period of each algorithm and its bitlength is recommended in the official catalogue [15].
+The strength of the cryptographic algorithms was not rated in the course of this evaluation (see BSIG Section 9, Para.
+4, Clause 2).
+But Cryptographic functions with a security level of 80 bits or lower can no longer be regarded as secure against attacks with high attack